0verlord84/ddm-hydrologic/DDM_HydroLogic/README.md

 ## Outputs

 - **Export flow paths and subcatchments to GeoPackage** writes same-order Strahler reaches and subcatchment polygons.
 The default filename is `DDM_HydroLogic_outputs_version_.gpkg`.
 - **Export to RORB (.catg)** writes a first-pass RORBwin/RORB GE `.catg` file using a self-contained connected node-link writer.
 The drawn outlet line is used to create the explicit RORB outlet node where available, and the export validates that every node drains to that outlet before writing (tested in RORB v6.52).
-DDM HydroLogic automatically loads temporary **RORB nodes** and **RORB links** in WGS84.
+DDM HydroLogic automatically loads temporary **RORB nodes** and **RORB links**.
 - **Export to WBNM 2025 (.wbn)** writes a first-pass WBNM runfile (see notes below).
 - **Export to XP-RAFTS (.xpx)** writes a first-pass XP-RAFTS exchange file (see notes below).
 - **Export TUFLOW files (.shp)** writes TUFLOW regions shp into a chosen folder.
 The final catchment will be included the scaffolding of the following: 2d_code, 2d_loc, 2d_rf, 2d_po, 2d_mat, 2d_qnl and 2d_soil.